sagemath/trac_to_gh/CygwinPort.md

+# Information for the port to Cygwin

 This page is for tracking working specifically on the 32-bit version of Cygwin.
 This work is currently in stasis for a few reasons:

 * The number of users with 32-bit versions of Windows is declining.
 While we have encountered students with older laptops running 32-bit versions of Windows 7, and would like to be able to support them, chances are in a few years that number will be almost zero, as 32-bit Windows 8 and up is almost unheard of (though also probably not non-existent).